jtl-software/connector-documentation/book/debugging.rst

 -----------

 On client side the 'Connector Tester' tool for Windows can be used.
-It shows the direct RPC output in form of JSON tree structure or HTML.
+It shows the direct RPC output in form of a JSON tree structure or HTML.
 The response time is shown as well.
 All available RPC calls can be tested with this software.
-It is very useful if you are at the beginning of you endpoint or plugin implementation.
+It can be very useful when you just started to implement an endpoint or a connector plugin as well as for debugging or testing purposes.
-The tester does not save mappings which means that you do not have to delete them every time you want to test the pull or statistics method.
+The tester does not send connector ACKs to the endpoint automatically, so you do not have to delete the mappings every time you want to test a pull or statistics request.

 The Connector tester can be downloaded `here <https://downloads.jtl-connector.de/tester/connector-tester.zip>`_.